 Some, but not all, companies do studies to determine shelf life after opening

-Doug Marshall, chief scientific officer at Eurofins Microbiological Laboratories, which conducts studies to help companies set “use within” guidance, said there are no industry standards for these durations.
+Doug Marshall, chief scientific officer at Eurofins Microbiology Laboratories, which conducts studies to help companies set “use within” guidance, said there are no industry standards for these durations.
 (For instance, in my own fridge at the moment a bag of shredded cheese says “Use within 5-7 days of opening seal,” and a jug of orange juice says “best if consumed within 7 to 10 days after opening.”)

 “It’s make it up as you go along and if you can get scientific evidence to support your duration, that’s great,” he said.

-Given the wide range of microbes, storage temperatures and anything else a food could be exposed to, Marshall said that when companies do conduct research, it’s cost-prohibitive to examine everything that could impact a product’s lifespan after it’s opened.
+Given the wide range of microbes, storage temperatures and anything else a food could be exposed to, Marshall said that when companies do conduct research, it’s cost-prohibitive to examine absolutely everything that could impact a product’s lifespan after it’s opened.

 “We pick a small handful of microbes that we know have potential to spoil the product and we see how long it takes for the product to deteriorate…And so we always say, ‘OK, this is what your product could do.
 We recommend you not set your duration at that point; set it more conservatively.
 So you have a window of opportunity where the product can still perform even if it’s abused by a consumer.’”